-The specifications, tolerances, and other technical requirements published herein comprise, in their latest form, all of the current codes as adopted by the National Conference on Weights and Measures (NCWM), Inc. NCWM is supported by the National Institute of Standards and Technology (NIST), which provides the NCWM secretariat and publishes documents.
-NIST also develops technical publications for use by weights and measures agencies; these publications may subsequently be endorsed or adopted by the NCWM.
+The NCWM is supported by the National Institute of Standards and Technology (NIST), which provides its Executive Secretary and publishes some of its documents.
+NIST also develops technical publications for use by weights and measures agencies; these publications may subsequently be endorsed or adopted by NCWM.